Phoxinellus pseudalepidotus: Taxonomy

-Phoxinellus pseudalepidotus was first formally described in 2000 by Nina Gidalevna Bogutskaya and Primož Zupančič with its type locality given as Mostarsko Blato, Hawalka, Bosnia-Herzegovina.
+Phoxinellus pseudalepidotus was first formally described in 2000 by Bogutskaya and Primož Zupančič, with its type locality given as Mostarsko Blato, Hawalka, Bosnia-Herzegovina.
 The genus Phoxineluus is classified within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

-Phoxinellus pseudalepidotus is the type species of the genus Phoxinellus, this name is a diminutive of Phoxinus, the genus of the "true" Eurasian minnows.
-It is thought that Heckel may have coined this name due to the small size of P. alepidotus when compared to Cyprinus phoxinus.
+Phoxinellus pseudalepidotus is the type species of the genus Phoxinellus.
+This name is a diminutive of Phoxinus, the genus of the "true" Eurasian minnows.
+Heckel may have coined this name due to the small size of P. alepidotus when compared to Cyprinus phoxinus.
 The specific name, pseudalepidotus, prefixes pseud-, which means "false", onto the specific name of the type species of Phoxinellus, P, alepidotus, to indicate that this species is similar but not the same as that species.

 Description

-Phoxinellus pseudalepidotus has a broad, dark stripe running from the eye to base of the caudal fin, this sits withion a pigmented area on the back and flanks.
+Phoxinellus pseudalepidotus has a broad, dark stripe running from the eye to base of the caudal fin, this sits within a pigmented area on the back and flanks.
 The dorsal and anal fins both have 7 1/2 branched rays.
 The snout is blunt and clearly rounded with a subterminal mouth.
 The body is largely scale-less but there are 54-77 scales in the lateral line and a few scales above and below the lateral line to the rear of the head.
 This species has a maximum standard length of 10.3 cm.

 Distribution and habitat

-Phoxinellus pseudalepidotus is only known from the Mostarsko Blato, a polje in the Dinaric Karst region of southern Bosnia and Herzegovina, where it is found in the middle and lower reaches of the Lištica River as well as a series of associated springs, tributaries and subsurface water bodies.
+Phoxinellus pseudalepidotus is only known from the Mostarsko Blato, a polje in the Dinaric Karst region of southern Bosnia and Herzegovina, where it is found in the middle and lower reaches of the Lištica River, as well as a series of associated springs, tributaries and subsurface water bodies.
 The Mostar minnow occurs in shallow channels with a slow current and clear water.